mahiinn62/DLRL_assignment/README.md

 ## Conclusion

-This repository consolidates several classic ML and RL examples and improves them using modern best practices:
+This repository consolidates several classic DL and RL examples and improves them using modern best practices:

 * Safer APIs and bug fixes